 Apply well before the deadline, to allow for technical glitches or surprises.
 Also, the firm recruit on a rolling basis - increase your chances by getting your application in early.

-The number one thing to remember when writing your application is that Baker McKenzie is a commercial law firm.
-The application form for vacation schemes and training contracts asks specifically about your interest in commercial areas of practice, so keep things as relevant to this as possible.
+The number one thing to remember when writing your application is that Baker McKenzie is a commercial law firm, so keep things as relevant to commercial law as possible.

 It’s okay to have an interest in non-commercial areas of law (such as family law), and you might discuss this in your covering letter, but don’t let it seem like you’d prefer to work in these practice areas.
 It could suggest that you’d rather work at a smaller firm that handles this particular type of case.
 Baker McKenzie’s website makes it very clear that the firm is well informed about the global economy, so you need to show that you are too.